esdu99lop/AlgarTech.Test.Angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Navigation and flow

+Click in Orders Summary Tab for look all orders
+Click in Products Summary Tab for look all products

+Click Add New Product Button for add new products Click Add New Order Button for add new orders